 During 2009, we entered into an FDIC insured bank deposit account agreement with Alliance Bank of Arizona ("Alliance Bank") through the Certificate of Deposit Account Registry Service ("CDARS").
-CDARS is an accepted and recognized service through which participating banks may accept and provide FDIC insurance coverage for large deposits that would otherwise exceed FDIC insurance limits (currently \$250,000) by placing, as custodian for the deposit customer (Meritage), that portion of the deposit exceeding FDIC insurance limits with other CDARS banks participating in the program such that for FDIC insurance purposes, the deposit is divided into insured amounts and deposited with other network banks to allow for full FDIC coverage.
-At December 31, 2009 we have placed cash deposits in the aggregate amount of \$ 50.1 million through Alliance Bank as the CDARS custodian or relationship bank.
-Alliance Bank has divided this amount into FDIC insured amounts do not pay any separate fees to Alliance Bank for this program.
+CDARS is an accepted and recognized service through which participating banks may accept and provide FDIC insurance coverage for large deposits that would otherwise exceed FDIC insurance limits (currently \$250,000) by placing, as custodian for the deposit customer (Meritage), that portion of the deposit exceeding FDIC insurance limits (currently \$250,000) by placing, as custodian for the deposit customer (Meritage), that portion of the deposit exceeding FDIC insurance limits with other CDARS banks participating in the program such that for FDIC insurance purposes, the deposit is divided into insured amounts and deposited with other network banks to allow for full FDIC coverage.
+At December 31, 2009 we have placed cash deposits in the aggregate amount of \$ 50.1 million through Alliance Bank as the CDARS participating FDIC insured institutions.
+We do not pay any separate fees to Alliance Bank for this program.
 Rather, Alliance Bank receives a small fee from the other CDARS institutions for certain funds placed.
-Robert Sarver, a Meritage director, is a director and the chief executive officer of Western Alliance Bank.
+Robert Sarver, a Meritage director, is a director and the chief executive officer of Western Alliance Bancorporation, the parent company of Alliance Bank.
 In addition, Steven Hilton, our Chairman and CEO is also a director of Western Alliance Bancorporation.
 During 2009, we earned interest on deposits placed with Western Alliance Bancorporation pursuant to the CDARS program of \$93,000.